PhonePe/Magazine/tutorials/concurrency_control__deduplication.md

 4. If it *does* already exist in the deduper set, it skips the loading step entirely but still returns `true` (or doesn't throw an error), effectively saying "Yes, this item is considered loaded (or already was)".
 5. Release the lock.

-This ensures that even if `load("new.user@example.com")` is called multiple times concurrently, only one instance of that email will actually be stored and tracked for deduplication purposes.
+This ensures that even if `load("SAVE20")` is called multiple times concurrently, only one instance of that coupon code will actually be stored and tracked for deduplication purposes.

 **Important Note:** Deduplication relies on the `toString()` representation of your data object to check for duplicates.
 It works best with simple types like `String`, `Integer`, `Long`.
 For complex custom objects, you need to ensure their `toString()` method produces a unique and consistent representation for identical objects.